 The most plausible theories of truth are listed followed by their devastating critiques.

-3- The definition of the word Truth as given by St. Augustine has been resurrected and reinterpreted in light of the above facts.
+3- The definition of the word Truth as given by

 The many facets of the Nature of Truth are given over several pages and all relevant pages should be read for a more complete picture.